Pato Guzman

 Patricio "Pato" Guzmán (1933–1991), a native of Chile, worked in the United States as an art director, production designer, and producer of television and film.
-He worked on such notable shows as The Jack Benny Program, I Love Lucy, The Lucy Show, That Girl.
+He worked on such notable shows as The Jack Benny Program, I Love Lucy, The Lucy Show, and That Girl.
 He also served as a production designer for the Star Trek: The Original Series pilot "The Cage" (uncredited) and in that capacity worked directly with art director Matt Jeffries and creator-producer Gene Roddenberry on the design of the original USS Enterprise NCC-1701 exterior and bridge.
 In the 1980s, Guzman worked with director Paul Mazursky on the films Tempest, Moscow on the Hudson, Down and Out in Beverly Hills, and Enemies, A Love Story.